htcondor/htcondor/docs/getting-htcondor/index.rst

 * We also have documention on creating a :doc:`../cloud-computing/condor-in-the-cloud` by hand.

-If you're new to HTCondor administration, consider reading our :ref:`quick-start guide <admin_quick_start>` before the rest of the :doc:`../admin-manual/index`.
+If you're new to HTCondor administration, consider reading the :doc:`admin-quick-start` before the rest of the :doc:`../admin-manual/index`.